Aline Sitoe Diatta: Capture, exile, and death

 Aline Sitoe was tried under the French Native code.
 She was accused of leading a campaign to make the people of the Oussouye region disobey colonial authorities, in the process destabilizing the colony and inciting a rebellion against the colonial government.
 In her defense, she stated that she was a divine messenger transmitting directives from God, denying any role in instigating the revolt.
 She further stated that her mission was apolitical and not aimed at fomenting resistance—a claim that was corroborated by Catholic missionaries in Ziguinchor.
 Despite this, she was sentenced to exile and imprisonment in the city of Kayes, then part of French Sudan.
 Many of her associates received lesser sentences after claiming that they were only following the teachings of Aline Sitoe, whom they considered a divine messenger.
-After being sent to Kayes, Aline Sitoe was transferred to a concentration camp in Timbuktu, where, as a result of the lack of fruit or vegetables provided to prisoners, she died of scurvy on 22 May 1944.
+After being sent to Kayes, Aline Sitoe was transferred to a concentration camp in Timbuktu (present day Mali), where, as a result of the lack of fruit or vegetables provided to prisoners, she died of scurvy on 22 May 1944.
 Her death was not reported by French authorities.
 (Note: Her death was not made public until 1983.
 See for details.)